digitalocean/container-blueprints/DOKS-CI-CD/README.md

 tekton-triggers-webhook-79c866dc85-xz64m             1/1     Running   0          2m
 ```

 All `tekton-triggers` pods should be running and healthy.
-You can also list the installed Tekton components and corresponding version using Tekton CLI:
+You can also list the installed Tekton components and corresponding version using the Tekton CLI:

 ```shell
 tkn version